 Posted on

-The University of Maine at Fort Kent is proud to announce the Dean’s List for the spring 2023 semester.
+The University of Maine at Fort Kent is proud to announce the Dean’s List for the Fall 2023 semester.
 This list includes full-time and part-time students.

 The University of Maine at Fort Kent is the northernmost campus of the University of Maine System.
 It is the academic center for Acadian and Franco-American culture for the greater Fort Kent area and beyond.
 In addition, the diverse campus offers students a close-knit community experience with an international perspective.

-UMFK offers multiple degree paths, which lead to associate, bachelor, and master’s degrees.
+UMFK offers multiple degree paths that lead to associate, bachelor’s, and master’s degrees.
 For a complete program listing and more information, please visit umfk.edu.

 FULL-TIME DEAN’S LIST